Rupesh Shah: Biography

 Shah was born on 5 August 1973 in Ahmedabad, India.

-He was introduced to English billiards by his brother, and won a club level tournament aged 17.
-In 1993 he qualified as a representative of Gujarat at the Indian national billiards championship, won both the junior and senior billiards tournaments at the age of 19.
+He was introduced to English billiards by his brother, whereafter he won a club level tournament aged 17.
+In 1993, he qualified as a representative of Gujarat at the Indian national billiards championship, and won both the junior and senior billiards tournaments at the age of 19.
 The following year, he won the national titles at both billiards and snooker.
 He won a bronze medal at the 2006 Asian Games as part of the India men's snooker team.

 At the 2007 IBSF World Billiards Championship, Shah won through a tough quarter-final against Paprut Chaithanasakul and a semi-final against Kyaw Oo to reach the final.
 Shah took a 4–1 lead against Ashok Shandilya, but saw his lead reduced to one game, at 5–4, before winning the last game to take the match 6–4.
 At the 2008 IBSF championship, Shah failed to retain the title, losing 3–5 to Pankaj Advani in the semi-final.

 Having turned professional, Shah entered the 2008 World Professional Billiards Championship, but failed to progress from his qualifying group.
 He lost at the semi-final stage the 2009 World Professional Billiards Championship (long format), having led Mike Russell by 198 before losing by 486.